-- 1. Press the tab in the end of the battery compartment door to open.
-(A) - 2.
-Plug a fully charged 7.2-volt battery pack into the connector inside.
-(B) - 3.
-Twist the battery 2 or 3 times to twirl the battery plug wires.
-This helps hold the wire and battery in place when the battery is installed in the compartment.
-(C) - 4.
-Install the battery into the compartment and press the wires securely into place. - 5.
-Snap the battery compartment door back on and lock the end tab.
-(D)
+1. Press the tab in the end of the battery compartment door to open (A).

+- Plug a fully charged 7.2-volt battery pack into the connector inside (B). - 3.
+Twist the battery two or three times to twirl the battery plug wires.
+This helps hold the wire and battery in place when the battery is installed in the compartment (C).

+5. Snap the battery compartment door back on and lock the end tab (D).